-After making sure you oxygen needs are met, and your oxygen concentrator fits your lifestyle and how long you need your oxygen therapy each day, you can narrow your search down to the most energy efficient models.
-Energy efficiency is extremely important, since this is an ongoing expense related to using your oxygen concentrator.
+After making sure your oxygen needs are met, and your oxygen concentrator fits your lifestyle and how long you need your oxygen therapy each day, you can narrow your search down to the most energy-efficient models.
+Energy efficiency is extremely important since this is an ongoing expense related to using your oxygen concentrator.
 You need to be able to keep your energy expenses as low as possible.
 There are a few oxygen concentrators that are the most energy efficient.

 This is especially important if you need to use your oxygen concentrator for many hours out of the day.
 You don't want to get a model that uses more electricity for the same dosage, than what you could have gotten with one that uses less.
 Here are a few models that offer higher doses, with the least amount of energy used as possible.